joelhooks/angularjs-FlightDashboard/README.md

 ### Flattened Promise Chains

 While this works, deep nesting can quickly become difficult to manage if each level has non-trivial logic.
-Promise chain nesting also requires care to manage errors with the chains (the above example does NOT handle errors).
+Promise chain nesting also requires developers to careful consider how they will manage errors within the chain segments.

+>
+Note that the code show above does NOT handle errors.

 I personally consider deep nesting to be an **anti-pattern**.